K-S-K/Pico-Timer-1/README.md

 ![Blinking Led Pico Image](Doc/Img/PT-001-01-pico-blink.gif)

-Currently, this repository demonstrates only toolchain configuration for the Pico-I development.
+Currently, this repository demonstrates only the toolchain configuration for the Pico-I development.

 For Pico 2, see [Raspberry PI Pico 2 FreeRTOS Timer](https://github.com/K-S-K/Pico-Timer-2)

 ## Development Instructions

-The instructions on preparing the environment and building the project are written in the two following articles:
+The instructions on preparing the environment and building the project are written in the following two articles:

 - [Development environment and prerequisites](Doc/Tag/Tag-00-Preparations.md);
 - [Creation of the initial project](Doc/Tag/Tag-01-Project-Tepmlate.md).